bdelorme/Temperature_TimeSeries_Prediction/README.md

 ./predict path_to_historical_dataset > result.txt
 ```

-We suggest that you first go over the jupyter notebook to understand the choices made.
+We suggest that you first go over the jupyter [notebook](exploration.ipynb) to understand the choices made.

+## Improvements to do

+- test files
+- Random Forest in Fourier Space
+- implementation of RNN with LSTM